 This large body of scientific evidence is divided into three main categories: epidemiological, in vitro, and in vivo.
 Epidemiological studies have shown no consistent evidence of harm to health from EMF in human populations.
 In vivo and in vitro studies have shown no consistent evidence of harm in animal studies or on studies conducted on cell cultures.

-Alarmists and a minority of scientists, whose work is not recognized according to established standards, point to some studies that have shown evidence for harm.
+Activists and a minority of scientists point to some studies that have shown evidence for harm.
 However studies showing harm have not been replicated in follow up studies, and have been strongly refuted by far more comprehensive and rigorous studies.
 In many cases, serious flaws have been found with studies that show harm.
 The recent Expert Review by the COMAR Committee of the IEEE provides several excellent examples of poorly done studies that have been thoroughly refuted.
-Some alarmists, such as the Bio-Initiative group have argued that studies do not need to be consistent to raise cause for concern.
+Some activists, such as the Bio-Initiative group have argued that studies do not need to be consistent to raise cause for concern.
 But this is completely contrary to the way science works.
 The COMAR Expert Review paper debunks the shoddy studies cited in the Bio-Initiative Report.
 See the following section on in vitro studies for more examples.

 Another often repeated claim is that the studies which find no evidence of harmful effects are "industry funded".
 This accusation is simply false as can be seen by reviewing a database of studies of EMF & health such as the one maintained by the IEEE.
 The suggestion of a massive conspiracy to cover up the health effects of EMF, involving virtually all the world's most prestigious health science organizations, is simply preposterous.